 Zen out and drink some delicious chai tea while listening to some local live music at Shambala Cafe

-If you go to Guatemala you have to try the coffee... unless you're like me and you don't drink coffee! however Word on the street (and according to Luke) is that Cafe Loco (cool vibes) and Crossroads Cafe (amazing cheesecake and the friendliest of friendliest barista) in Panajachel are the best places to go.
-Well worth the boat ride And a great gift idea too!
+If you go to Guatemala you have to try the coffee... unless you're like me and you don't drink coffee! however Word on the street (and according to Luke) is that Cafe Loco (cool vibes) and Crossroads Cafe (where you'll find the most amazing cheesecake and the friendliest of friendliest barista) in Panajachel are the best places to go.
+Well worth the boat ride.
+And a great gift idea too!

 If you've worked up an appetite, there is no beating a falafel burrito at Moonfish Cafe.

 If you're looking to "treat yo'self", then you can't go past the iconic Cheese & Wine in San Juan.
-Words can not describe how incredible the food is here... put aside a whole day to enjoy the experience of cheese, cured meat and wine in a breath-taking setting.
-And don't be put-off, if you're vegetarian, there are some great vegetable dishes available too. did i mention the endless bread baskets!
+Words can not describe how incredible the food is here... put aside a entire day (no I'm not exaggerating) to enjoy the experience of cheese, cured meat and wine in a breath-taking setting.
+And don't be put-off, if you're vegetarian, there are some great vegetable dishes available too.
+Did i mention the endless artisan bread baskets!

 Love Probiotics.
 It is not uncommon for people who visit the lake to experience parasites.
 Actually it's very rare that you won't get parasites, which is why it is so important to build up your gut health with delicious fermented foods.
 These guys offer so many amazing products!
 Our faves are the apple cider vinegar, kimchi (on sourdough with avocado!!!), bliss balls for when you need a little snack on the go, jun tea and the hot sauce!
 Fun fact: there are a few scorpions around town, and we found that the best way to treat these pesky little bites is to apply apple cider vinegar.
 I was bitten on the face last time we were there and the A.C.V. worked a treat.